grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Ah fuck!
 Ya fuckheads are going to want the fuckin' diesels any fucking minute now too, I'm sure -- and they're in fuckin' pieces."
 Chips smacked her hand against the bulkhead and crawled back down towards engineering.

-"Leveled out at 220 meters."
-Said Gregory.
+"Leveled out at 220 meters," said Gregory.
 "I'm going to make some adjustments to the trim tanks, see if I can get us floating evenly."

 As Gregory started opening and closing valves on the trim tank control panel, the hull of the prospect let out a long groan.